ZosoV/platesGenerator/README.md

 4. `./annotation.py --initial_idx 1 final_idx 10`: Label the images from 1 to 10, creating a `annotation.txt` where each line context the following information: `crops/<img_number>.jpg <license_plate_code>`

+- `--img_path`: select the path where are the images.

 ### Plates Format